Skip to main content

 Education Programs

 NCMEC is unique in that we receive millions of reports each year about missing and exploited children through our hotline, 1-800-THE-LOST, and our CyberTipline.
-This data allows NCMEC to identify trends first-hand and create education resources to address the evolving needs of children both online and in the real world.
+This data allows NCMEC to identify trends first-hand and create educational resources to address the evolving needs of children both online and in the real world.
 All our resources are free, age-appropriate and designed for many audiences, including children, parents and child-serving professionals.

 Training